 Stay tuned two weeks hence for the next official installment in the Catholic Book Club - we will stay with Catholic fiction, but move over into the adult realm - Don't You Forget About Me, by Erin McCole Cupp.
-Cristina and I will be doing a joint feature on this book, complete with an interview with Erin.
-If you'd like to read along with us, the book is only $3.99 right now for Kindle!
+I will have a review, complete with an interview with Erin.
+If you'd like to read along with me, the book is only $3.99 right now for Kindle!
 Join us!

 If you've read Laura's Finding Grace, please do leave a comment with your thoughts!